cvxgrp/pymde/README.md

 items, such as images, biological cells, nodes in a network, or any other abstract object.

-What sets PyMDE apart from other embedding libraries is that it provides a simple but general framework for embedding, called _Minimum-Distortion Embedding_ (MDE).
+**A general framework.** What sets PyMDE apart from other embedding libraries is that it provides a simple but general framework for embedding, called _Minimum-Distortion Embedding_ (MDE).
 With MDE, it is easy to recreate well-known embeddings and to create new ones, tailored to your particular application.

-PyMDE is competitive in runtime with more specialized embedding methods.
+**Fast on CPU, faster on GPU.** PyMDE is competitive in runtime with more specialized embedding methods.
 With a GPU, embedding computation can be even faster.

+**Fast preprocessing, implemented in Rust.** PyMDE preprocesses original data matrices using fast routines implemented in Rust:

-For neighbor-preserving embeddings, it uses a custom exact k-nearest neighbor algorithm implemented in Rust, accelerated with Rayon and BLAS.
+* an exact k-nearest neighbor algorithm accelerated with Rayon and BLAS, which in simple benchmarks is faster than `faiss` and `pynndescent`;
+* a breadth-first search for computing all-pairs shortest paths.

 ## Overview
 PyMDE can be enjoyed by beginners and experts alike.
 It can be used to: